eastbanctech/dob-docs/_posts/2021-04-11-full-cycle.md

 ---
 layout: post
-title: HOw to work with assignments in Inspector App and CityGov
+title: How to work with assignments in Inspector App and CityGov
 tags: user guide
 categories: first release
 ---